nemethmik/cristina10/README.md

 ## tsorchids
 This is a remake of [Jack Herrington Javascript Modules in detail - Part 1](https://youtu.be/mMB8DNLotDs)

+After cloning,
+- *cd tsorchids* this is the project home/root folder
+- *npm install* to install the npm packages based on package.json
+- *npm start* to start tsc --watch to compile-watch the TypeScript sources into the dist folder.
+- in another terminal window *npm run s4000* to start servor upon dist/index.html, or you can use Live Server, too.

 Here is my quite lengthy explanation of almost every line [No-framework, no-bundler TypeScript WebApplication Development 01 JH's Orchids Sample Remake](https://youtu.be/9lM5e983mnQ).